GoogleCloudPlatform/community/tutorials/sigfox-sensit/index.md

         (venv) $ bq --location=asia-northeast1 mk sigfox

-    **Note**: The default value of the dataset to host Sigfox Sens'it data in BigQuery is `sigfox`, but you can change it if necessary.
+    The default value of the dataset to host Sigfox Sens'it data in BigQuery is `sigfox`, but you can change it if necessary.
 Also, change the value of `--location` to the [BigQuery region](https://cloud.google.com/bigquery/docs/locations) where you want to store your Sens'it data.